earthly/website/blog/_posts/2021-09-22-awk-examples.md

 Patterns and Quilts (Mathzones)
 ```

-AWK also has convience values for accessing last field in a row:
+Awk also has convenience values for accessing last field in a row:

 ``` bash
 $ awk -F '\t' '{ print $NF }' bookreviews.tsv| head